What to pack for a road trip with your dog(s)

 • Extra Leash & Collars:

-In the event that your current leash/collar becomes damaged, dirty, lost, or unusable, you don’t want to be struggling to find a new one.
-Having an extra set on hand will prevent an unnecessary detour to find a pet store.
-We order great hand made collars and leashes from Cookie and Clovis for our dogs.
+If your current leash/collar becomes damaged, dirty, lost, or unusable, you don’t want to struggle to find a new one.
+Having an extra set on hand will prevent an unnecessary detour from finding a pet store.
+We order great handmade collars and leashes from Cookie and Clovis for our dogs.
 This is our go-to for fun and amazing designs in collars and leashes, with a personal touch.

 • Poop Bags: